Hiking the Lanikai Pillbox Trail (Kaʻiwa Ridge) on Oʻahu, Hawaiʻi

 Lanikai Park

-The photos below show some of the few possible areas to park in Lanikai near Lanikai Park.
+The photos below show some of the very limited areas where hikers and beachgoers can park in Lanikai, near Lanikai Park.

 However, even these spots can be extremely hard to come by, and if they are available, you still may be risking a ticket if it’s one of the days of the week that street parking is banned within the neighborhood.